 NOTE: Prices change quickly as tourism increases in Ubud.
 We suggest checking the list of decent accomodation on www.balispirit.com

-Ubud has an abundance of accomodation in every price-range.Most accomodations consist of a room with a verandah, own bathroom with hot-water, mosquito nets and breakfast included, and often in the rice-fields.
-The best way is to arrive at one of the places listed for a few nights,then have a walk around and see what else is available.
-For those on a budget, there are “homestays” for around $10-15 per night; these offer the same as above but are generally more simple in decoration/setting.
+Ubud has an abundance of accomodation in every price-range.Most accomodations consist of a room with a porch, en-suite bathroom with hot water, a mosquito net and breakfast included, and often in the rice-fields or a family compound.
+The best way is to arrive at one of the places listed for a few nights and then have a look around to see what else is available for your budget and taste.
+For those on a budget, there are “homestays” for around $10-15 per night; these offer the same as above but are generally more simple in decoration while the room itself will be independent, the structure is usually part of a Balinese family compound, rather than the open-to-the-fields setting.
+For single women, this is also a nice option.

 To Bali: there are many routes to Bali, but most involve flying to Denpasar.